Informatievlaanderen/VSDS-LDES-E2E-testing/tests/030.server-allow-multi-collection/README.md

     ```bash
     docker compose up -d
     ```
-    Please ensure that the LDES Servers are ready to ingest by following the container logs until you see the following message `Mongock has finished`:
+    Please ensure that the LDES Servers are ready to ingest by following the container logs until you see the following message `Cancelled mongock lock daemon`:
     ```bash
     docker logs --tail 1000 -f $(docker ps -q --filter "name=ldes-server")
     ```